Does rosemary oil actually help hair grow?

 Skin, nail and hair health

-One study found rosemary oil to be as effective at encouraging hair regrowth as minoxidil, a medication to treat male pattern hair loss (androgenic alopecia)1 - however this study was small and it is difficult to make any conclusions from it.
-Male pattern baldness is a form of hair loss that occurs when a byproduct of testosterone called dihydrotestosterone attacks the hair follicles.
+One study found rosemary oil to be as effective at encouraging hair regrowth as minoxidil, a medicine to treat male pattern hair loss (androgenic alopecia)1 - however this study was small and it is difficult to make any conclusions from it.

+Male pattern baldness is a form of hair loss that happens when a by-product of testosterone called dihydrotestosterone attacks the hair follicles.
 It’s thought that rosemary oil helps to prevent this hormone from attacking the follicles, which allows the hair to grow.
 The rosemary oil also reduced scalp itchiness too.

 A small body of research suggests that rosemary oil might help with other forms of hair loss too.
-For example, another study suggested that rosemary oil may help to kill certain bacteria, which may help treat hair loss if it is caused by a bacterial infection2.
+For example, a study suggested that rosemary oil may help to kill certain bacteria, which may help treat hair loss if it is caused by a bacterial infection2.
 There is no solid evidence, however, that rosemary oil definitely works and should replace standard treatments.
 Although these studies are promising, it’s hard to judge the effectiveness of rosemary oil based on a handful of small studies.

 "One study looked at comparing the effects of rosemary oil versus common medical treatment on male pattern baldness," she says.
 "However there are several flaws with the study that raise the question of its reliability.
 Furthermore, there is currently no data that can confirm if rosemary oil works on any other forms of hair loss."